cgranade/cgranade.github.io/_includes/docs/cv.md

 ### Research Interests in Quantum Computation and Information ###

-- Statistical inference for quantum information applications
+- Statistical inference for quantum information applications.
-- Control and simulation of noisy quantum systems
+- Control and simulation of noisy quantum systems.
-- Applications of error correction and prevention
+- Applications of error correction and prevention.

+## Academic History ##
+- Master of Science, Physics.
+Perimeter Scholars International.
+2010.
+- Bachelor of Science (Honors cum laude), Physics.
+University of Alaska Fairbanks.
+2009.
+- Bachelor of Science (Honors cum laude), Mathematics and Computer Science.
+University of Alaska Fairbanks.
+2009.

 ## Academic Contributions ##
 ### Papers, Essays and Publications ###